-Studio East Dining technical information
+Studio East Dining Technical Information

 - Architects: Carmody Groarke

-- Typology: Cultural Architecture / Retail, Restaurants
+- Typology: Retail, Restaurants

 - Location: Stratford, London, England

 - Client: Bistrotheque / Westfield

 - Project year: 2010

-- Photographs: Christian Richters / Luke Hayes
+- Photographs: © Christian Richters, © Luke Hayes

-Studio East Dining photographs
+Studio East Dining Photographs

 The temporary pavilion provided elevated views across London’s 2012 Olympic site.
-A cluster of interlocking timber-lined spaces formed the translucent dining room, which framed key rooftop views and allowed up to one hundred and forty guests to enjoy an intimate dining experience.
+A cluster of interlocking timber-lined spaces formed the translucent dining room, which framed critical rooftop views and allowed up to one hundred and forty guests to enjoy an intimate dining experience.

-With a life span of only three weeks, the 800m2 lightweight structure was constructed with hired materials borrowed from the existing construction site including scaffolding boards, scaffolding poles and an industrial grade heat retractable polyethylene roof membrane.
-All building materials selected for their ability to be 100% recycled following closure of the restaurant.
+With a life span of only three weeks, the 800 square meters structure was constructed with materials borrowed from the existing construction site.
+That included scaffolding boards, scaffolding poles, and an industrial-grade heat retractable polyethylene roof membrane.
+All the materials were selected for their ability to be 100% recycled after the closure of the restaurant.

 Studio East Dining plans

 Our approach creates buildings and spaces that maintain a close relationship between the context of the project and the client’s requirements.
-Carmody Groarke undertakes process-led work of widely varying typologies in the UK and abroad for private, commercial and public sector clients.
+Carmody Groarke undertakes process-led work of widely varying typologies in the UK and abroad for private, commercial, and public sector clients.